r4victor/tenthousandmeters/content/blog/python_bts_06.md

 CPython uses the `slotdefs` array to set the slots of a class.
 The `type_new()` function calls `fixup_slot_dispatchers()` to do that.
 The latter calls `update_one_slot()` for each struct in `slotdefs`.
 This function looks up the special method corresponding to struct's `name` in the class.
 For example, if struct's `name` is `"__add__"`, it looks up `A.__add__`.
 If it finds such a method, it sets the slot specified by struct's `offset` to the function specified by struct's `function`.

 Let's see how the `nb_add` slot is set.
-It correspods to the following structs in `slotdefs`:
+It corresponds to the following `slotdefs` entries:

 ```C
 static slotdef slotdefs[] = {